AeroSpace is an i3-like tiling window manager for macOS

 For better or worse, macOS doesn’t allow to place windows outside the visible area entirely.
 You will still be able to see a 1 pixel vertical line of "hidden" windows in the bottom right or left corner of your screen.
 That means, that if AeroSpace crashes badly you will still be able to manually "unhide" the windows by dragging these few pixels to the center of the screen.

-If you want to minimize the visibility of hidden windows, it’s recommended to place Dock in the bottom (and additionally turn automatic hiding)
+If you want to minimize the visibility of hidden windows, it’s recommended to place Dock in the bottom (and additionally turn automatic hiding on)

 4.1.
 Proper monitor arrangement